‘Technology pulls itself up by the bootstraps by giving scientific researchers vastly more powerful tools to work with’

 EconGuru

 A simulated peer review system for economics working papers.
-EconGuru creates a panel of expert referee personas – each with a distinct subspecialisation, personality, and fictitious university affiliation – who write detailed reports on your paper, targeting the journal of your choice.
-The editor synthesises their feedback into a prioritised briefing.
+EconGuru creates a panel of independent referee agents – each with a distinct subspecialisation, personality, and fictitious university affiliation – who review your paper in isolation, with strict information barriers mirroring real peer review.
+Referees cannot see each other’s reports or the editorial deliberations.
+An editor synthesises their feedback into a prioritised briefing, weighting senior referees’ judgement more heavily.
 You choose which changes to implement, and the tool revises your LaTeX files accordingly.
-Iterates through rounds until publication-ready.
+Referees persist in a local library that grows over time: you rate their reports after each round, building a roster of hundreds of specialists with track records and seniority scores.
+Use /econguru analytics for a dashboard of your library.
 Grounded in the refereeing principles of Berk, Harvey, and Hirshleifer (2017).

 TannieDi